naveen5655/Super-Market/README.md

 # Super Market

-I created this using Django Framework and used MYSQL database
+I created this using Django Framework and used MYSQL database.

 ### Set up Python environement
 ```